 GHJ’s Food and Beverage Team is here to help you and your company navigate through the complexities of the implementation of this new standard and with determining the impact to your year-end reporting to the users of your financial statements.

-Andrew Holoubek, CPA, has more than 10 years of public accounting experience and provides auditing services for clients in a variety of industries, including food and beverage, health and wellness, manufacturing/distribution, technology, consumer products, financial services and nonprofits and has…Learn More
+Andrew Holoubek, CPA, has more than 10 years of public accounting experience and provides auditing services for clients in a variety of industries, including manufacturing/distribution, food and beverage, health and wellness, technology, consumer products, financial services and nonprofits and…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More